unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ```

 The `Command` attribute has precedence over the `ImplicitCommands` attribute, if a method is decorated with this attribute, whether it will be generated as a command or not will depend solely on this attribute value if set to true (default) or to false, as this has been explicitly configured, even an upper scope has command generation set differently.

+One example of when you'd want to switch off command generation is if you are using [Event Binding](https://learn.microsoft.com/en-us/windows/uwp/xaml-platform/x-bind-markup-extension#event-binding), you might need to opt out from command generation for a the bound method so that you can bind to it from the View.

 #### ImplicitFeedCommandParameter attribute